You may be able to sue the trucking company as well as the trucker who hit you. Let us help you file your claim.

 - Driver training records

-If the Trucking Company Is at Fault, It Should Pay for Your Medical Treatment
+If the Trucking Company Is at Fault, it Should Pay for Your Medical Treatment

 Faster deliveries mean higher profits.
 But when trucking companies cut corners to improve their bottom line, people can get hurt.
 When this happens, the company should pay for your injuries.